cheng-01037/cheng-01037.github.io/_pages/about.md

   - /about.html
 ---

 I am a Lecturer (Assistant Professor) in Healthcare Imaging at the [Department of Engineering Science, University of Oxford](https://eng.ox.ac.uk/).
-My research centres on data-efficient, robust, and user-friendly machine learning approaches for medical image/signal computing.
-Prior to joining Oxford, I worked as a postdoctoral researcher on machine learning for cardiovascular science at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/).
-Before that, I obtained my PhD in Computing Research from the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing/).
+My research centres on machine learning approaches for medical image analysis.
+Prior to joining Oxford, I worked as a postdoctoral researcher on cardiac imaging at the [Institute of Clinical Sciences, Imperial College London](https://www.imperial.ac.uk/institute-clinical-sciences/).
+Before that, I obtained my PhD in Computing Research from the [Department of Computing, Imperial College London](https://www.imperial.ac.uk/computing/), focused on machine learning for cardiac MRI.

 Research Interest
 ------
-**Keywords:** Medical image computing, Machine learning, Robustness, Uncertainty, Human-machine collaboration, Medical ultrasound, MRI
+**Keywords:** Medical image analysis, Robustness, Uncertainty, Human-machine collaboration, Medical ultrasound, Cardiac MRI

-My research centres on machine learning and computer vision approaches for medical data interpretation and analysis.
+My research centres on medical image interpretation and analysis.
 Topics of our research include but are not limited to the following:

-- Multimodal machine learning for healthcare data (e.g., image, signal, and language)
+- Multimodal learning for medical image, signal, language, and more
-- Machine learning for clinical skill understanding and enhancement
+- Data-efficient, trustworthy, and/or privacy-preserving machine learning for medical imaging
-- Trustworthiness assessment and enhancement for medical machine learning models
+- Human-machine collaboration and human factor/skill analysis in medical imaging
-- Applications of the above learning approaches in addressing clinical and medical research challenges
+- Applications of the above approaches in addressing clinical and research challenges (e.g., for cardiac imaging)

 We are also part of the [Oxford Biomedical Image Analysis Cluster (BioMedIA)](https://eng.ox.ac.uk/biomedical-image-analysis/).

 Opening
 ------
-We are looking for highly motivated students to work on machine learning for medical image/data computing.
+We are looking for highly motivated students to work on machine learning for medical image analysis.
 Please check the [Vacancies page](https://cheng-01037.github.io/vacancies/) for more details.

 News
 ------